Dmumladz3/Epam-course-module1/modules/ELK Stack Log Itelligence/Homework.md

 ##### 6. Configure Logstash to read logs from the filebeat (beats input plugin) and send logs to Elasticsearch (elasticsearch logstash output plugin).
 ##### 7. Look at result data in the ElasticSearch using Kibana.
 Task result: application, logstash and filebeat configuration files.

-## Logstash Filters Practical Task
+## Logstash Filters Practical Task: 1 point
 ##### 1. Configure event-service Java application to use log4j and log messages using to the file on file system.
 Log messages should have the following pattern:
     ${MESSAGE_ID} [${UUID} key1="value1" key2="value2" key3="value3" keyN="ValueN"] ${PROCESS_ID} ${COMPONENT_NAME}: ${MESSAGE}
     Example: